2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Solos, Duets and Trios are not permitted extended performance time.

-SET-UP TIME LIMITS
+PROP TIME LIMITS

-If prop set-up/removal exceeds these time limits, performances may be subject to point deductions.
-An additional 1:00 minute total for set-up/removal of props may be purchased for a flat fee of $25.00.
+An additional 1 minute total for set-up/removal of props may be purchased for a flat fee of $25.00.
 Solos, Duets and Trios are not permitted extended prop set-up/removal time.

 GENERAL COMPETITION SCORING CRITERIA

-Contestants must agree that all decisions of the panel of judges are final.
-Contestants must also agree that the time, manner, and method of judging the competition is at the discretion of Rainbow Dance Competition.
+Studio Owners/Directors and Contestants must agree that all decisions of the panel of judges are final and cannot be contested.
+They must also agree that the time, manner, and method of judging the competition is at the discretion of Rainbow Dance Competition.
 If a studio has any protests or complaints, the Studio Owner/Director must submit an “Infraction Review Form” to the Competition Director 30 minutes prior to an awards segment.
-In the event that an infraction was overlooked during a Regional competition, it will be taken into account at National Finals.
-Score sheets will only be available to Studio Owners/Directors in the Studio Center 2-3 days after the completion of the competition.
+In the event that an infraction was overlooked during a Regional Competition, it will be taken into account at National Finals.
+Score sheets will only be available to Studio Owners/Directors in the Studio Center within 5 days after the completion of the competition.

-**All decisions of the Judging panel and Competition Director are final and cannot be contested.
+**All decisions of the judging panel and Competition Director are final and cannot be contested.

 Each performance will be evaluated on the following five judging elements: